 “I’m throwing the bastard out!” she answered unabashedly.
 “What do you think?”

-“Did you throw out your brain before deciding to throw him out?”
+“Did you also throw out your brain before throwing him out?”

 “Why?
-You want us to keep him here until a bunch of stray dogs gather down on the street and start howling?”
+You want us to keep him here until a pack of stray dogs gather on the street and start howling?”
 The professional murder cleaner ridiculed me.

 “I don’t!
-But you can’t just throw him out the window!”
+But you can’t just toss him out the window!”

 “And why is that?
 You have a better idea?”

-I looked at her, totally confused, without knowing what to say.
-I just wondered why people always asked this annoying question in similar situations.
+I looked at her, baffled, without knowing what to say.
+I wondered why people always asked this annoying question in similar situations.
 Of course, I didn’t have a better idea!
-I actually had no idea whatsoever, and right now, my head was as hollow and empty as an empty watering can, but that still didn’t mean we had to do the first thing that flashed across my stupid assistant’s mind.
+I actually had no idea whatsoever, and right now, my head was as hollow as an empty watering can, but that still didn’t mean we had to do the first thing that flashed across my stupid assistant’s mind.

 “Yes, I have!”
 I shouted despite that.
-“We can leave the body here until something at least ten times cleverer than this occurs to us!”
+“We can leave the body here until something else occurs to us, which is at least ten times cleverer than this!”

-“Until Mister Think-it-Over-Three-Times finishes his thinking, the bellhop’s remains will dry up and stick to the floor so badly that afterward, we’ll have to scrape off his stinking flesh with a spatula!”
+“Until Mister Think-it-Over-Three-Times finishes his thinking, the bellhop’s remains will dry up and stick to the floor so badly that afterward, we’ll have to scrape them off with a spatula!”

 “And what will Miss Act-and-Never-Think tell the police when they ask her if the guy with the broken head under her balcony has fallen precisely off her balcony?”

-In fact, the gun and the body didn’t thud inside at exactly the same moment.
+In fact, the gun and the body didn’t thud inside precisely at the exact moment.
 Due to its late start, the revolver lagged behind, and when it plummeted into the garbage, the bellhop had already managed to occupy most of the space there.
-However, since the white towel had unwound, the weapon whacked the corpse’s forehead directly and it cracked completely from the impact.
+However, since the white towel had unwound, the weapon whacked the corpse’s forehead directly, and the latter cracked entirely from the impact.

 “That’s a hell of an unlucky head!”
 Lara remarked curtly as we both watched the scene from the balcony.
 Unlike her, I didn’t think it was amusing at all.